Help us match you with local pros in your area

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
 All contractors are required to have four years of experience and to be bonded, and contractors with employees must also meet insurance requirements.
 You should also look at reviews and complaints on sites like the Better Business Bureau (BBB), Google Reviews, and Yelp.
 Choose a company with glowing reviews and reports of fantastic customer experiences.

 It’s important to understand what the work process will look like.
 For HVAC repairs, the company should list the specific parts that need replacement and why.
 Get confirmation that your technician will clean and test the full system afterward to make sure everything is operating properly.
 When replacing your HVAC system, ask the contractor to describe the new brand, model, energy efficiency, estimated installation time, and features.
-Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.
+Before signing a contract, ask how your provider plans to accurately size the unit for your home and how much it will cost.

-Always get quotes for HVAC service in writing before committing to a provider.
-A comprehensive quote should cover both materials and labor.
-Make sure you understand all terms before signing a contract.
+Always get HVAC bids in writing before work begins.
+A detailed quote will cover costs for both materials and labor.
+Ensure that you understand all terms before signing the contract.

-There are a number of ways you can make your HVAC system more energy-efficient:
+There are several ways you can make your HVAC system more energy-efficient: